martes 16 de noviembre de 2010

 In any case, it seems that such a formidable fortress was held by Andronikos II that year of 1304, as the texts does not say that Admiral Fernando de Ahones

-took it, but that the fleet of the almogávars took refuge under Ania's fortifications.
+took it, but that the fleet of the almogávars anchored under the protection of Ania's fortifications.
 The Megaduke sent Ramón Muntaner to Ania to request

 the presence of Rocafort, who he had not yet seen in person.
 Given the dangerous trip to Ephesus, Rocafort was accompanied by all his people, but 500 almogávars left in Ania with the fleet.
 This move contradicted the explicit orders of the